vynious/usercrud/README.md

 ## DATABASE:

-details of users regardless of user_roles are stored on locally on MySQL, can be modified under DATABASES in settings.py of usercrud file.
+details of users regardless of user_roles are stored on locally on MySQL.

 Mock data